 We’re here to help our members convert uncertainty into confidence, inactivity into advance, isolation into friendships, and public unfamiliarity into understanding and support.

 The Autistics Association of Greater Washington, Inc. — then called the Asperger Syndrome Adults — was founded by six “Aspies” on February 20, 2005.
-We have more than 300 members, and have about 25 to 40 members at our monthly meetings.
+We have about 350 members in our organization, and have about 20 to 30 members at our monthly meetings.

 Soon we became the Asperger Adults of Greater Washington.
 Our community often meets on the 4th Saturday evening of every month at Teaism at Penn Square, located at 8th & D Streets NW, in downtown Washington.
 Please check our Meetings page for our latest meeting dates.